 Facebook: Ewe and I Farm

-*The Felted Fiberess
+The Felted Fibress

 I learned to felt and spin yarn through our guild “southern tier lamb to loom” and loved it so much I was immediately hooked.
 I started creating & haven’t stopped!
 I love to try new ideas and techniques to bring my felting creations to life.
 Incorporating sculpture with fiber is my obsession.

 Items available for sale: Felted animals, home decor & hats.
-Felting kits, woven scarves and shawl pins.
+Felting kits, woven scarves, and shawl pins.
 Handspun yarns.

 In booth demo: Felting

-Facebook: The Felted Fiberess
+Facebook: The Felted Fibress

 The Sheepyshire started in 2012 as a small operation running out of my father-in-law’s kitchen and has grown into a husband & wife business with a proper dyeing area as of February 2021.
 We hope to grow enough in order to open up a brick and mortar store so that we may be able to interact more directly with our customers.
 We both create new colorways, dye, pack, and ship our yarn from Northeast Pennsylvania.
 Recently I have started to work on designing knitting patterns and have introduced a 100% made in USA yarn (Upstate DK).